Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 18. What is collateral blood flow?

-The best vessel for puncture is one that is easy to palpate, relatively superficial and somewhat stable.
+The best vessel for an arterial puncture is one that is easy to palpate, relatively superficial, and somewhat stable.

 20. What are peripheral structures?

-Elevate the hand and make a fist for 20 seconds, hold firm pressure against the radial and ulnar arteries, the patient then opens the hand and it should blanch white, the examiner releases only the ulnar compression.
+To perform this test, you need to Elevate the patient’s hand and make a fist for 20 seconds, hold firm pressure against the radial and ulnar arteries, the patient then opens the hand and it should blanch white, the examiner releases only the ulnar compression, and you should see the hand pinken up which indicates that collateral circulation is present.

 22. What are alternative methods of assessing for collateral circulation?